-- V’s has new locations coming soon in the following markets: Orange County, Denver, Ft.
-Lauderdale, Orlando, St. Louis, Chicago, Philadelphia, South Carolina, and Katy, Texas.
+- V’s has new locations coming soon in the following markets: Orlando, Austin and Mesa

 - V’s Barbershops are upscale venues that resonate with successful men who value appearance and take pride in their grooming habits.
 There is no “quick cut” or beauty salon feel to any V’s Barbershop.

 - While no business is immune to a recession, V’s fares better than most since gentlemen still have to groom for their professions, and hair keeps growing!